VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: System Model and Threat Model

 The approximate cloud takes the exact same utility-destroying shortcut as the dumb cloud: it uses random-feature splitting to save compute.
 But it does not fake the math.
 It processes every single record and computes a perfectly valid Merkle root hash for its substandard tree.

 Motivation: The cloud wants to save CPU cycles but knows the client verifies hashes and row counts.
 By doing the hashing correctly and keeping all data intact, the cloud effortlessly bypasses Layer~1 (structural checks) and Layer~2 (trap checks).
 The only way to catch this adversary is to measure the actual machine learning utility of the returned data.
 This profile exists specifically to test the necessity of Explainable AI fingerprinting.
+Formally, the Approximate cloud defeats Layers~1 and~2 with certainty, so its success reduces to one condition on Layer~3: it evades detection if and only if the maximum per-feature Wasserstein distance of its blind tree stays below the client's threshold, $\max_f W_f < \varepsilon_d$.
+Section~\ref{sec:calibration} measures this condition on every dataset.
+It holds only where honest generalization already perturbs SHAP as much as the attack, which is why the adversary succeeds on exactly one of the seven datasets.